-If you find yourself often overthinking or catastrophizing (assuming the worst will happen) upcoming situations or interactions, and you’re experiencing heightened worry, fear or stress, I have a trick for you that I often use to help get myself out of my thinking funks.
+If you find yourself often overthinking or catastrophizing (assuming the worst thing will happen) and you’re experiencing heightened worry, stress or fear, I have a trick for you that I often use to help get myself out of these thinking funks.

 It’s the “worst case, best case and most likely case” technique.
 Listen, I am a significant contributor to the worst case scenarios and I certainly can come up with the best of the best, but I seldom found myself on the other side of the spectrum or even in the middle.
 So, this technique allows you (and me) to do just that.

 I’m not asking you to dismiss the worst case scenarios or to skip right to the best case scenarios.
 I think it can actually be quite beneficial to plan for worst case scenarios.
 At least if the worst case happens, you can try to prepare for it.
 But, I also believe it can be just as beneficial to acknowledge and plan for best case scenarios and well as the most likely ones.